mibarg/PySEAL/README.md

 - Install `sealed` using `pip3 install sealed`

 # Acknowledgments
-`sealed` was inspired by and uses large parts of the CPP wrapper for SEAL built by [PySEAL](https://github.com/Lab41/PySEAL).
+`sealed` was inspired by and uses large parts of the CPP wrapper for SEAL developed by [PySEAL](https://github.com/Lab41/PySEAL).